 Name and domicile

 The name of the registered association is the Finnish Union of University Professors.
+Within these bylaws, the association is referred to as the Union.
 The Union’s domicile is the City of Helsinki and its activities are nationwide.

 Object and scope of operations

 The Union functions as a professional link and collective bargaining organisation for teachers and researchers employed by the universities mentioned in the Universities Act (558/2009) as well as by the National Defence University and research institutions.
 Its purpose is to supervise and promote members’ shared economic, social and other employment-related benefits, support their scientific and professional pursuits and uphold and further their social status and regard.

 The Union promotes the research work and educational activities of universities and research institutions as well as monitors the freedom of research and education, observes how the preconditions for education and research are maintained and improved, safeguards the continuous development of the university institution and works to facilitate interaction between the scientific community and the rest of society.